aigoncharov/flux-action-class/README.md

 class ActionTest7 extends AppBaseAction {}
 // Creates action with no payload, no meta, type 'app:ActionTest7' and error = false
 ```

+## Usage in reducers

+Be aware, if you're using `switch-case` based reducers, TS compiler is no longer capable of automatic union discrimination, in other words the compiler can no longer match action's type by its field `type`.

+Consider going with selecting a reducer from a map by key ([relevant article (go to Tip 3: Switch away from switch)](https://medium.com/@andreygoncharov/yet-another-guide-to-reduce-boilerplate-in-your-redux-ngrx-app-3794a2dd7bf), [Redux's official documentation](https://redux.js.org/recipes/reducing-boilerplate#generating-reducers)) or using [ngrx-actions](https://github.com/amcdnl/ngrx-actions) instead.